Sell your car today Dealers bid to buy your car!

 On a twisty road

-Out on the twistier roads, the T-Roc holds its own really well.
+Out on twistier roads, the T-Roc holds its own really well.
 It’s not the most invigorating car to drive, but you can certainly have fun with it.
-You get a good sense of the road surface and grip beneath you as well.
+You get a good sense of the road surface and grip beneath you as well - moreso than in a Peugeot 2008.

 Space and practicality

-Volkswagen has done a good job of making the cabin of the T-Roc as practical as it can.
-There are large door bins, two central cupholders – the shape of them isn’t ideal though – and a good space in the centre console to hold your phone when it’s connected to the infotainment system.
+Volkswagen has done a good job of making the cabin of the T-Roc practical.
+There are large door bins, two central cupholders – albeit quite awkwardly-shaped ones – and a good space in the centre console to hold your phone when it’s connected to the infotainment system.

 The glove box is a decent size too, while the central armrest lifts up to reveal a small cubby.
-You can adjust the armrest by sliding it forwards and backwards, making it easy for you to get comfortable.
+You can adjust the armrest by sliding it forwards and backwards, making it easy to get comfortable.
+You even get a useful drawer under the driver’s seat.

 Space in the back seats

-Where alternatives of the T-Roc take a lead is in terms of passenger space.
-The T-Roc is by no means small, but it’s much tighter in the back seats compared to the Mazda CX-30 and Mercedes GLA.
+The T-Roc is by no means small, but it’s a bit tighter in the back seats compared to the Peugeot 2008 or Skoda Kamiq.

 Taller people in particular will find the rear seats to be a squeeze, with the legroom being rather limited.
 You’ll find your knees digging into the back of the front seats, while there isn’t the most foot room either.
 Headroom is quite good, even for adults.